 AREAS OF COMMITMENTS

 - Giving women of the contemporary art world a bigger space

 - Supporting the dialogue between visual arts and craftsmanship

-- Encourage dialogue between artists and scientists concerning the climate emergency
+- Encouraging dialogue between artists and scientists concerning the climate emergency

-The Foundation imagines its actions within four themes:
+The Foundation sees its actions in four ways:

 SUN The Brussels house and its transdisciplinary and innovative programming, its residences, and its exhibit space are the historical headquarters of the Foundation.

 MOON New exhibition and residencies space in Arles, France.
-Other similar projects are being created, they will be in MOONS.
+Other similar projects are being created, they will be seen in MOON.

 SATELLITES Projects and co-productions beyond the walls of the house.

 PLANETS The Foundation’s community.
 You support the same questionings about our future and you are our ambassadors!